MrNeRF/gaussian-splatting-cuda/README.md

 I embarked on this project to deepen my understanding of the groundbreaking paper on 3D Gaussian splatting, by reimplementing everything from scratch.

+## News
+- **[08-23-2023]**:
+  - Command-line parameters have been added to specify the training data path and the output path.
+Note that the output path will not be automatically overwritten anymore.
+  - There are a lot good first issues to grab if you would like to contribute.

+If you encounter any problems or issues, please [open an issue](https://github.com/MrNeRF/gaussian-splatting-cuda/issues) on GitHub.

+---

+Note: You can replace `#` in the `[open an issue](#)` with the actual link to the issues page of your repository.

 ## About this Project
 This project is a derivative of the original Gaussian-Splatting software and is governed by the Gaussian-Splatting License, which can be found in the LICENSE file in this repository.
 The original software was developed by Inria and MPII.